On the phase aberration estimation using common mid-angle correlations: Theory of common mid-angle correlations

 \section{Theory of common mid-angle correlations}

 Common-mid-angle correlations are typically measured using steered beams.
 These are synthesized in post-processing by focusing in transmit and receive over a small angular aperture~\cite{stahli2019forward}.
 The limited aperture yields relatively broad beams whose wavefronts can be treated as locally planar.
 In this section, we therefore consider plane waves in both emission and reception for analytical tractability.
+We first provide a theoretical model for images reconstructed from transmit-receive plane-wave measurements (Section~\ref{sec:Transmit-receivePW}) and then derive the expected value of their common-mid-angle correlations (Section~\ref{sec:CMA_correlations}).
+We finally focus on the resulting correlation phase and compare it against a previously established model (Section~\ref{sec:new_insights}), before discussing the practical estimation of common-mid-angle correlations and its underlying assumptions (Section~\ref{sec:ensavg}).
+Table~\ref{tab:notation} summarizes the main mathematical notation used throughout this work.